HAIV-Lab/OSPCoOp_Imagenet-bg/README.md

 # Overcoming Shortcut Problem in VLM for Robust Out-of-Distribution Detection

-The code repository for "[Overcoming Shortcut Problem in VLM for Robust Out-of-Distribution Detection]" in PyTorch.
+The code repository for "[Overcoming Shortcut Problem in VLM for Robust Out-of-Distribution Detection](https://www.kaggle.com/datasets/xiangexiang/imagenet-bg-ospcoop-cvpr2025)" in PyTorch.

 ## News